datalayer/datalayer/README.md

 ## 📓 Data Papers

-Others can understand, reuse and build on top of your papers.
+Other users can understand, reuse and build on top of your papers.

 1.  **Open Science.**